 Leather Care Liniment No. 1 Guide

-Should I buy Chamberlain’s Leather Care Liniment no. 1 for my leather?
+Should I buy Chamberlain’s Leather Care Liniment No.1 for my leather?
 How should I use it?
 What results should I expect?
-All this and more in this handy guide, leathermancer!
+All this and more will be revealed in this handy guide!

 What Leather Care Liniment Will Do

 Leather Care Liniment uses a light emulsion of oils and water to gently condition leather.
 Of all of Leather Milk’s recipes, this is the ideal conditioner for leather of more natural qualities, lighter hues, and unfinished leather, due to its gentle yet highly enriching effects.
 In fact, Liniment’s versatility is immediately disarming, adapting with ease to beautify and enrich nearly any kind of leather, from full grain and vegetable-tanned to exotic crocodile and deerskin.
 This recipe is a true Jack-of-All-Trades.
 If you’ve got leather, Liniment’s got you covered.

 Brewed to perfection with all-natural ingredients and an optimal pH-balanced recipe, this leather conditioner stands out from the crowd for its distinctive style: a rich, creamy consistency laced with scents of cherry and almond.
 The texture, designed for easy application and maximum absorption, will melt into your leather as easily as butter on hot bread.
 This conditioning experience is made even more pleasurable with a tease of sweet fragrance – a subtle sensation lasting only as long as long as the conditioner takes to absorb, so that it will not affect your leather’s natural scents.
 FDA approved for human skin, we’ve even watched people drink our Leather Milk recipe straight out of the bottle like actual milk!
 We wouldn’t personally advise doing this, of course!